Endovascular navigation startup receives economic development funding

 In the long-term, we want to extend this technology’s reach to other parts of the body.
 Minimally-invasive surgery is a hot topic in the medical industry right now, and that’s unlikely to change.
 We strive to be at the leading edge of this trend and to expand to other vascular procedures so that we can help provide patients and caregivers the best possible quality of life.

 We would like to thank everyone involved in this process, including the formal presentation of our project to the Loan Commission.
 We are particularly excited about receiving this loan as it was a very competitive process.
-The presentation made by the State of Ohio’s DSA can be found here
+The presentation made by the State of Ohio’s DSA can be found here, with Centerline’s segment on page 9.

 We are proud to be featured along with other tech-related companies, and are happy to contribute to, and be a part of, the dynamic life science sector in Northeast Ohio, the Health-Tech Corridor, as well as across the entire state.